 Ask the Waste Wizard to find out where and how to properly dispose of an item.

 Every year, the City of Toronto manages approximately 450,000 tonnes of garbage.
-This requires money, energy, and resources and takes up valuable landfill space.
+This requires money, energy, and resources and takes up limited landfill space.
 The City’s Long Term Waste Management Strategy highlights the importance of reusing, recycling and most importantly reducing waste as the less waste that is produced, the less there is to manage.

 What Happens to Garbage?